Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 \end{gather*}
 {% end %}

 This is a differential equation that can indeed be solved, although it is not very easy to solve.
+Indeed, a much better approach is to use the so-called _algebraic approach_, which originated with the physicist Paul Dirac, which we'll now discuss.

+### The ladder operator approach

-Indeed, a much better approach is to use the so-called _algebraic approach_, which originated with the physicist Paul Dirac.
-The key is to "factor" the Hamiltonian by defining two new operators $\hat a$ and $\hat a^\dagger$, given by:
+Dirac's key insight in solving the quantum harmonic oscillator is to "factor" the Hamiltonian by defining two new operators $\hat a$ and $\hat a^\dagger$, given by:

 {% math() %}
 \begin{align*}